CLNEulalia/Intro-To-Sorting/README.md

 ## Learning Objectives

-By the end of this lesson, you will be able to:
+By the end of this assignment, you will be able to:

 - Define the two sorting methods and when you’d use each.
 - Identify whether a sort is stable or unstable, and what impact that can have.